Last Updated on July 18, 2025 by George Pavlopoulos

-Of all the streets in Berlin, the Bleibtreustrasse is probably my favorite one.
-Ever since I moved to Berlin, I have always lived close to Bleibtreustrasse, and quite often, I take an afternoon stroll there.
 Apart from being a place with some beautiful cafés and stores, the Bleibtreustrasse has a long history in the former West Berlin.
 There are also several Stolpersteine, the golden plaques in front of the buildings; they commemorate Jews deported to concentration camps under the Nazi regime.

 The name of the Bleibtreustrasse

-The Bleibtreustrasse (Bleibtreustraße) in Berlin is an 820-meters long street that seems dedicated to women.
-However, it owes its name to a man that lived in a nearby street.
-Georg Bleibtreu (1828-1892) was visiting the battlefields very often.
+The Bleibtreustrasse (Bleibtreustraße) in Berlin is an 820-meter-long street that seems dedicated to women.
+However, it owes its name to a man who lived in a nearby street.
+Georg Bleibtreu (1828-1892) visited the battlefields very often.
 He was there not as a soldier, though, but as a painter.
-Back in the 19th century, Bleibtreu accompanied the army in order to capture on his canvases scenes of the great wars.
-Most of his paintings have been destroyed during World War II, and nowadays, his oeuvre doesn’t receive that much attention.

 Tilla

-In the Bleibtreustrasse, and more precisely on the number 15, the famous actress Tilla Durieux (1880-1971) spent the last years of her life.
+In the Bleibtreustrasse, and more precisely at number 15, the famous actress Tilla Durieux (1880-1971) spent the last years of her life.
 There seems to be a “circularity” in the titles of her filmography.
 Tilla Durieux made her first appearance in the movie Der Flug in die Sonne (The flight towards the sun), while her last role was in the TV production Durch die Wolken (Through the Clouds).

-One of her most iconic movies was Frau im Mond (Woman on the moon), directed in 1929 by Fritz Lang.
-A lot of people refer to the Frau im Mond as the first serious science fiction film ever.
-It was actually after this movie that Tilla Durieux left Germany because the Nazis chased her.
-For the next 25 years, she didn’t work at all in the film industry.
-Despite all that, she never forgot her love for cinema and in 1952 made a comeback.
+For the next 25 years, she didn’t work in the film industry at all.
+Despite all that, she never forgot her love for cinema and made a comeback in 1952.
 She participated in several movies, and her fame grew over time.
-In the year of her death, in 1971, a new cinema opened its doors in the Bleibtreustrasse, the Filmkunst 66.
+In the year of her death, 1971, a new cinema opened its doors on Bleibtreustrasse, known as Filmkunst 66.
 The cinema is still operating, presenting a fine program of films.
-It is located at Bleibtreustrasse 12 and nowadays is also a Berlinale venue.

 Mascha

-Not that far away from the cinema, more precisely at Bleibtreustrasse 10/11, the poet Mascha Kaléko (1907-1975) spent two years of her life.
-She also had to flee to the USA to save herself from the Nazis.
-But her love for Berlin was way too strong, and in 1956 she returned to Berlin and lived there for a couple of years.
-In 1960 Kaléko denied receiving the Fontane Prize because a former SS member hosted the award ceremony.
+In 1960, Kaléko denied receiving the Fontane Prize because a former SS member hosted the award ceremony.
 The years she lived in exile had a significant impact on her, and she could never accept such a prize.
 In one of her poems, Mascha Kaléko claims that “all you need is an island / alone, in the open sea.”

 4,000 young women at Bleibtreustraße

 Men fighting over women is a story as old as the world.
-The Bleibtreustrasse once witnessed one of the goriest incidents of the Berlin nightlife.
+The Bleibtreustrasse once witnessed one of the goriest incidents of Berlin nightlife.
 Back in the ’70s, when the Wall still divided the City, West Berlin was home to more than 4,000 leichte Mädchen, a term referring to young prostitutes.
 As it’s always the case, those girls somehow “belonged” to certain guys, and those tough guys formed gangs.

 Although today the Bleibtreustrasse has a laid-back atmosphere and lots of charming cafés, things were less easy-going on June 27, 1970.
-The members of the two gangs controlling the Red Light District of West Berlin got in a big fight in the Bukarest restaurant at the Bleibtreustrasse.
+The members of the two gangs controlling the Red Light District of West Berlin got into a big fight at the Bukarest restaurant on Bleibtreustrasse.
 According to the witnesses, one of the gang members entered the restaurant and screamed: “It’s Balalaika time.”
-Whatever followed was almost like a scene from a battlefield that Georg Bleibtreu painted.
-The incident resulted in one dead and three heavily injured gang members.
-Later that night, the police found a rifle, four revolvers, and several other weapons in a nearby schoolyard.

 Molly